-The following investment policies are fundamental and may be changed with respect to the FCF International Quality ETF only by a vote of the holders of a majority of the Fund's outstanding voting securities, except as noted below:
+The Fund has adopted the following investment policies, which are fundamental and may be changed only by a vote of the holders of a majority of the Fund's outstanding voting securities:

 - 1. The Fund may not borrow money, except to the extent permitted by the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief. - 2.
 The Fund may not issue senior securities, except to the extent permitted by the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief. - 3.
 The Fund may not engage in the business of underwriting securities except to the extent that the Fund may be considered an underwriter within the meaning of the 1933 Act in the acquisition, disposition or resale of its portfolio securities or in connection with investments in other investment companies, or to the extent otherwise permitted under the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief. - 4.
 The Fund may not purchase or sell real estate, except to the extent permitted under the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief. - 5.
 The Fund may not purchase or sell commodities, contracts relating to commodities or options on contracts relating to commodities, except to the extent permitted under the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief. - 6.
-The Fund may not make loans, except to the extent permitted under the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief.

-The following investment policies are fundamental and may be changed with respect to the FCF US Quality ETF only by a vote of the holders of a majority of the Fund's outstanding voting securities, except as noted below:
+The Fund may not make loans, except to the extent permitted under the Investment Company Act, the rules, regulations, and interpretations thereunder and any applicable exemptive relief. - 7.
+The Fund may not concentrate (i.e., hold more than 25% of its assets in the securities of a single industry or group of industries) its investments in issuers of one or more particular industries except that the Fund will concentrate to approximately the same extent that the Fund's index concentrates in an industry or group of industries.
+This limitation does not apply to investments in securities issued or guaranteed by the U.S. government, its agencies or instrumentalities, or shares of investment companies. - 8.
+With respect to 75% of the value of its total assets, the Fund may not purchase the securities of any issuer (other than securities issued or guaranteed by the U.S. Government or any of its agencies or instrumentalities ("U.S. Government and Agency Securities"), or securities issued by other investment companies) if, as a result, (i) more than 5% of the value of the Fund's total assets would be invested in the securities of that issuer or (ii) the Fund would hold more than 10% of the outstanding voting securities of that issuer.